2021 Chignik earthquake: Earthquake

 Occurring southeast of Perryville, Alaska (south of the Alaska Peninsula), the earthquake happened as the result of thrust faulting on or near the subduction zone interface between the Pacific and North America plates.
 The preliminary focal mechanism solution indicates rupture occurred on a fault dipping either shallowly to the northwest, or steeply to the southeast.
 The location, mechanism and depth – and the large size of the event – are all consistent with slip occurring on the subduction zone interface between the two plates.
 At the location of this event, the Pacific plate converges with North America to the northwest at a rate of about 64 mm/yr, subducting at the Alaska-Aleutians trench ~125 km to the southeast of the earthquake.

 The earthquake was initially reported as having a preliminary magnitude of 7.3 before being upgraded to 8.2.

 The focal depth of the magnitude 8.2 mainshock at 32.2 km suggest it was deeper than that of the foreshocks.
 The mainshock ruptured an area of about 200 × 100 km equal to 20000 sqkm with an estimated maximum slip of 5.5 m.
 It is thought to have ruptured the same subduction zone segment that was also involved in a similar-sized event in 1938.

 It was the second of three earthquakes of magnitude 8 or higher in 2021.
 On March 4, 2021, nearly 5 months before the Alaska mainshock, an 8.1 magnitude earthquake struck the Kermadec Islands, a sparsely populated territory owned by New Zealand, and another equally sized event struck the Sub-Antarctic British territory of the South Sandwich Islands on August 12 of that year.
 This is unusual since earthquakes of magnitude 8 or higher occur only about once every year on average.
 There is no evidence of a causal relationship between the three events.
 2021 has had the most 8.0+ earthquakes in a single year since 2007.

 Tsunami

 A tsunami warning was issued by the NOAA about 5 minutes after the earthquake.
 1 hour and 45 minutes after, the warning was downgraded to an advisory and later canceled 3 hours after the earthquake.
 A tsunami height of 1.4 ft was recorded in the city of Old Harbour in the Kodiak Island Borough on Kodiak Island.
 In Port San Luis (Avila Beach) on the Central Coast of California, a 1.3 ft tsunami surge was measured by the National Weather Service in a tweet.
-Near the epicentre, a 8.6-foot (2.62 m) was observed.